GATHERING FACTS for STOCK ANALYSIS

 under the presumption that the media is there to help you.

 - First decide what industry sector you want.
 StatsCan provides quarterly data from all business in Canada (not just listed companies).
-The Financial Stats Report provides excellent financial metrics.
+The Financial Stats Report provides excellent financial metrics, but was not continued past 2015.
 Then start looking for companies within that sector.
 You should make it a policy to never buy a stock without first

 researching at least one competitor.
 The competitors listed by websites